-There's a small but good-looking bar-restaurant area by reception with a handful of white tables, decorated with bright yellow flowers.
-While it’s no destination restaurant (in any case you’ll be wanting to check out the infinite dining options in the neighbourhood), prices are accessible and it's the perfect place to relax in-house with a glass of Malbec and a fancy sandwich or some tapas (think roasted vegetables with goat’s cheese, deep-fried mozzarella croquettes with a basil dip, or pitta bread and olive hummous).
+There's a small but good-looking bar area by reception with a handful of white tables, decorated with bright yellow flowers.
+While you’ll be wanting to check out the infinite dining options in the neighbourhood, prices for a sandwich here are accessible and it's the perfect place to relax in-house with a glass of Malbec later in the day.

 Breakfast is a highlight; portions are big, service is quick and the quality is high.
 Start the day with a huge glass of freshly squeezed orange juice and a platter of fruit and you might just have room for the house banoffee pie by afternoon tea.
 (Naturally, it's slathered with dulce de leche, the ambrosial caramel-like sauce that's nothing short of a national obsession in Argentina.)